pelias-deprecated/document-service/README.md

 Module that provides a web service to aid language-agnostic importers with creating documents for insertion into an Elasticsearch index queryable by the Pelias API.
 [Who's on First data](https://github.com/whosonfirst-data/whosonfirst-data) is required in order to populate the documents' administrative hierarchy.

+**Note:** This project is not yet suppported as a production-ready component of Pelias

 ## Installation

 ```bash